When Can Babies Have Peanut Butter And Other Allergens?

 • Always consult with your baby’s healthcare provider for the safest way to introduce allergens to your baby’s diet.

 • Choose foods that also feed your baby’s microbiome.
-This may help your baby to avoid allergies later in life!
-Tiny Health's baby gut test can actively help with this.
+Tiny Health's baby gut test can help identify imbalances and give you personalized recommendations to help your baby avoid allergies later in life!

-An allergic reaction in babies starts when the immune system overreacts against a certain component in food or so-called allergens.
+First things first, what is an allergic reaction in babies and what are the most common types of food allergies?
+An allergic reaction in babies starts when the immune system overreacts to a certain component in food.

-The FDA created a list with the most common foods that can trigger an allergic reaction [1].
-These foods are:
+The FDA created a list of the most common foods that can trigger an allergic reaction [1].
+These foods include:

 1. Milk

-2. Tree nuts (such as almonds or walnuts)
+2. Tree nuts (such as almonds and walnuts)

 3. Eggs